h15200/notes/system-design.md

 ### Load balancers

+Hardware vs Software
+Hardware load balancers are actual structures.
+Software load balancers are USUALLY what systems design interviews are refering to.
+Software is more flexible in what you can do.

+- is a type of reverse proxy (most of the time) as a reverse proxy sits in between the client and server on behalf of the server.
+- can be set for the database, or even on the dns layer (google.com has many IPs and the DNS roundrobin will assign a requeset to the correct dns server to respond with a domain name)
 - helps scale horizontally by distributing requests to multiple servers
 - avoids duplicate requests

+Load Balancers can use different algos to choose a server.

+#### Server-Selection Strategy with load balancers

+1. random
+2. round robin (cycles through all servers in order). more ven than random
+3. weighted round robin - certain servers have weight (priority) based on power of individual servers or past performance and are given more requests.
+4. Ip based asssignment - Client request ip address will be hashed and used to assign to an index number of server.
+Each individual client is always sent to the same server to maximize cache functionality.
+5. Path based - requests are distributed based on the path of the request.
+Each server specializes in specific functionality.
+Speeds up deployment as you only need to re-write code for 1 server type.

+Random, round robin, and weighted round robin will not work with server side in-memory caching because it won't maximize cache hits as the requests will come from random clients.

+Multiple load balancers can have different strategies in a singular system.

+clients => path based LB => weighted RR LB x 2 => servers

+### Hashing

+Hashing becomes VERY important if your system uses any kind of in-memory server side caching because your client needs to request to the SAME server every time to avoid cache misses.

+Anything that makes in data, and returns an integer that points to an index of a sample size.
+IP address, username, any data can be hashed.

+2 main hashing algos in systems design

+Consistent Hashing (often used by Load balancers) and Rendezvous Hashing (highest random weight hashing)

 #### Consistent hashing in load balancers